krivenko/ezARPACK/README.md

 `-L/<ARPACK-NG_installation_prefix>/lib -larpack` to the linker command line.

-You will need CMake version 3.1.0 or newer [8] to build examples/unit tests and to install ezARPACK such that it can be used from other CMake projects.
+You will need CMake version 3.1.0 or newer [8] to build examples/unit tests and to install ezARPACK so that it can be used from other CMake projects.

 Assuming that ezARPACK is to be installed in `<ezARPACK_installation_prefix>`, the installation normally proceeds in a few simple steps.